viktorguijarro/thesis/README.md

 ## Step 11

-Copy the extracted dataset into the fine-tuning folder
+Copy the extracted dataset into the fine-tuning folder and if needed change the file path in the Modelfile file

 ## Step 12